 The power of a AIS device on a Mobile AtoN should be in accordance with TABLE 3 of Recommendation ITU-R M.1371-5

-This is to ensure Mobile AtoN have the possibility to be tracked by Competent Authorities using pre-existing terrestial networks.
+This is to ensure Mobile AtoN have the possibility to be tracked by Competent Authorities using terrestrial networks.

-To aid understanding regarding the development of Mobile AtoN the guiding principles for development are appended to this document.

 Action requested

 ITU WP 5B is asked to note the comments and information provided and take action as it deems appropriate.